-6.2.
+6.3.
 Memory Task

-Materials.
-The to-be-remembered stimuli were animations created in Adobe Photoshop CS6 and Microsoft PowerPoint v14.
-Eight primary animation sequences were created: houses1 and 2, parks 1 and 2, shopping malls 1 and 2, and farmers' markets 1 and 2.
+Materials.-The to-be-remembered stimuli were animations created in Adobe Photoshop CS6 and Microsoft PowerPoint v14.
+Eight primary animation sequences were created: houses 1 and 2, parks 1 and 2, shopping malls 1 and 2, and farmers' markets 1 and 2.
 Versions 1 and 2 for each of the location were made distinctive to one another in terms of their layouts with unique background features and decorative details.
 To create different context conditions, two primary animation sequences were connected to make one animation that consists of a tour to two different locations.
 In the similar context condition, two versions of the same location type would be connected (e.g., house 1-house 2).
 For the dissimilar context condition, two different locations were connected (e.g., house 1-park 2; shopping mall 1-farmers' market 2), such that the tour always consisted of a tour to one indoor and one outdoor location in order to maximize the dissimilarity between to two encoding contexts (see Figure 5).
-Each animation lasted 5 minutes and a total of 64 animations were created to counterbalance the unique items and the order in which the locations were visited.
+Each animation lasted 5 minutes and a total of 64 animations were visited.
+Examples of the animations can be viewed at https://sites.temple.edu/ cnltu/people/zoe-ngo/).

-Procedure.
-All participants completed both the similar and dissimilar context conditions (order counterbalanced), and were randomly assigned to one of the 32 animation versions in each condition.
+Procedure.-All participants completed both the similar and dissimilar context conditions (order counterbalanced), and were randomly assigned to one of the 32 animation versions in each condition.
 Participants followed an encoding - test procedure for each context condition.
 At encoding, a female child voice recording instructed the participants that they would go on two different trips, and that they would have to remember the things they saw.
 Every animation toured two different locations, with 8 associations in each location.
 Each association was made up of one common element and one unique element, i.e., AB-AC format (see Figure 5 top).
+Similar to Experiment 1, the order of association (girl-[glasses/wallet; table-[tissue box/cake] was matched between the two contexts.
 In addition, a 2-minute transition clip (e.g., walking on a street pavement) separated the two locations in each animation to clearly indicate that the two places were distinct.

 The test phase immediately followed the encoding phase of each animation and was similar to the Relational Memory task portion in Experiment 1.
-Each test phase consisted of 16 four-alternative-forced-choice trials (similar context condition: Cronbach's $\alpha = .77$ ; dissimilar context condition: Cronbach's $\alpha = .90$ ).
+Each test phase consisted of 16 fouralternative-forced-choice trials (similar context condition: Cronbach's $\alpha = .77$; dissimilar context condition: Cronbach's $\alpha = .90$).
 In the test trial, participants were presented with a static screenshot of the common item in a location, with four options shown beneath including a target, an across-context lure, a within-context lure, and a foil - defined in the same manner as Experiment 1 (see Figure 5, bottom).
 The test trials for each animation were presented in a randomized order.
 The positions of the 4 test items were counterbalanced and were assigned as each test item type an equal number of times across participants.
-This procedure was identical for all age groups except the young and older adults were administered the AMNART instead of the KBIT.
-Additionally the older adults were asked to complete the MMSE.
+This procedure was identical for all age groups except the young and older adults who were administered the AMNART instead of the KBIT.
+Older adults were also asked to complete the MMSE.
 The entire procedure lasted approximately 35 minutes for all age groups.

-6.3.
+6.4.
 Verbal Intelligence